Everything You Ever Wanted to Know About REITs Investing in Singapore is here.

 Valuation is Important

 Real estate investment trusts rely on underlying real estate properties to generate income.
-Valuation is thus important which means an investor should not overpay just to get piece of a REITs holdings.
+Valuation is thus important which means an investor should not overpay just to get a piece of a REIT holdings.

 A REIT worth investing should possess the growth element.
 In this case, it should be in a position to guarantee consistent growth in rental income which leads to higher dividend yields.
 Growth can either be organic or inorganic.

 Inorganic growth is whereby a REIT is able to expand its portfolio through new property purchases that have the potential to generate more rental income.
 Organic growth, on the other hand, may come through positive rental reversion and increased occupancy.

 REITs grow their holdings by buying and leasing property.
 That said a good REIT should have a good capitalization rate which means better returns on any investment made over time.
 A higher capitalization rate underscores the management ability to generate higher rental income on the property.

 Benefits of REITs Investment

 The main attraction to REITs compared to other investments is their high dividend yields.
 REITs distribute at least 90% of their profits to investors on a regular basis, be it quarterly or semiannually.
 The amount is usually not subject to taxation.
 Average REIT returns trend in the 7%-8% range.

 REITs provide exposure to a wide portfolio of real estate compared to owning a single property.
 REITs own property in a wide array of industries be it in the retail sector, healthcare or industrial.
 When occupancy in one sector is low most of the time it is offset by outperformance in another sector.
 Adding a REIT in an investment portfolio provides much-needed diversification.